History of the Great Western Depots

 The Loveland Historic Preservation Commission and a new county-wide preservation non-profit, Historic Larimer County, are supportive of the efforts to save the depots, offering invaluable knowledge and expertise.
 The depots were a finalist to the 2018 Colorado’s Most Endangered Places list, run by Colorado Preservation, Inc. in Denver.
 We will need to fundraise approximately $86,000 to cover assessments, abatement of hazardous materials, the cost of moving the buildings, and a new foundation.
 Then we will seek various restoration grants.
 The buildings are eligible for listing on the State and Local Historic Registers, but only if they are kept in their historic context near the sugar factory.
 Without a historic registration, grants would not be available.

-We have approached the City about moving the buildings just south to leased City land.
+We are working with the city to move the buildings just south of their current location.
 Once saved, restoration will have to be accomplished in phases, as with the Milner-Schwarz House.
 Plans for reuse could include a GW museum, model railroad, coffee shop or some other income-producing retail enterprise, or all the above!
 We have begun taking donations and in-kind support.
-Look for “Save Loveland’s Great Western Depots!” on Facebook.
+Look for “Save Loveland’s Great Western Depots!” on Facebook and follow us for updates!.
 To donate online, click HERE.
 To donate by mail, send to: Save the GW Depots!
 PO Box 7311, Loveland, CO 80537.